Politics of Mongolia: Since the 2000s

-On 24 May 2009, in 2009 Mongolian presidential election, Democratic Party candidate Tsakhiagiin Elbegdorj made a victory over incumbent President Nambaryn Enkhbayar.
-Tsakhiagiin Elbegdorj was sworn into office and became the country's president on 18 June 2009.
-Elbegdorj is Mongolia's first president to never have been a member of the former communist Mongolian People's Revolutionary Party and the first to obtain a Western education.
+On 24 May 2009, in the 2009 presidential election, the DP candidate Tsakhiagiin Elbegdorj made a victory over incumbent President Nambaryn Enkhbayar.
+Elbegdorj was sworn into office on 18 June 2009 and became Mongolia's first non-MPRP member president and the first to obtain a Western education.

 Since the 2010s

-In 2010 former communist party Mongolian People's Revolutionary Party reverted its name to its original name, the Mongolian People's Party.
-After his defeat in 2009 presidential election, Nambaryn Enkhbayar established a new political party and named it Mongolian People's Revolutionary Party after receiving the old name of Mongolian People's Party from the Supreme Court of Mongolia in 2010.
+In 2010, the former communist MPRP reverted its name to its original 1921 name, the Mongolian People's Party (MPP), and shifted from democratic socialism to social democracy.
+After his defeat in the 2009 presidential election and party leadership change, ex-president Nambaryn Enkhbayar established a new political party, the Mongolian People's Revolutionary Party, after receiving the old name of Mongolian People's Party from the Supreme Court in 2010.
 Enkhbayar became the chairman of the new party.